JOJ0/synadm/CONTRIBUTING.md

 - A method in the _backend module_, which is located in the file [synadm/api.py](https://github.com/JOJ0/synadm/blob/master/synadm/api.py).
 - A definition of the CLI frontend.
 The Python package [Click](https://click.palletsprojects.com) is the command-line library in use.
 It's easy to learn and usually rather self-explanatory.
 Just copy and paste an existing command and work from there.
 The frontend code is found in the directory [synadm/cli](https://github.com/JOJ0/synadm/blob/master/synadm/cli/)

-_Note: If you are not familiar with Python code, don't let yourself get distracted with the unusual @statements that define argumentes and options.
-They are so called decorators that "plug in" those options into your commands function.
-You don't actually need to understand why this concept of decorators is used by the Click library._
+_Note: If you are not familiar with Python code, don't let yourself get distracted with the unusual @statements that define arguments and options.
+They are so-called decorators that "plug in" those options into your commands function.
+You don't actually need to understand why the Click library, makes use of this concept._

 ### Implementation Examples